ulixee/platform/databox/docs/basics/passthrough-function.md

 # Passthrough Function

 A PassthroughFunction allows you to extend other Databox Functions published across the web.
 Passthrough Functions don't have their own `run` callback - it has been delegated to the remote function.
-Input and Output can be manipulated before data is sent to the remote function using the `beforeRun` callback, or afterwards in the `afterRun` function.
+Input and Output can be manipulated before data is sent to the remote function using the `onRequest` callback, or afterwards in the `onResponse` function.

 ### An Example